ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

 ## 5. Explore the relevant application views
-The `SmartStore` app is writen in React with TypeScript, so the we have TSX files (the TypeScript version of JSX templates) The **`/ui5con-app/src/detail/Detail.tsx`** is defining the **`Inventory`** table.
+The `SmartStore` app is writen in React with TypeScript, so we have TSX files (the TypeScript version of JSX templates).
+The **`/ui5con-app/src/detail/Detail.tsx`** is defining the **`Inventory`** table.
 At the bottom, you will find the template of the **`Tags`** column.

 <br>